kumarp/simple-calculator-cucumber/README.md

 If you are in the Solution branch: This should display "Build Success" as the final status and show that a total of 24 tests ran, with 0 failures.

 If you are in the Stubbed branch: You will have build failures.
 Resolve these failures by running CalculatorScenarioRunnerTest as a JUnit test and following the stack traces.

+For the purposes of learning BDD, start by checking out the Stubbed branch.